CDF-IBD™: Composite Diagnostic Fingerprint for Inflammatory Bowel Disease

 CYNAERA Framework Papers

-This paper draws on a defined subset of CYNAERA Institute white papers that establish the methodological and analytical foundations of CYNAERA’s frameworks.
+This paper draws on a defined subset of CYNAERA Institute white papers that establish the This paper draws on a defined subset of CYNAERA Institute white papers that establish the methodological and analytical foundations of CYNAERA’s frameworks.
 These publications provide deeper context on prevalence reconstruction, remission, combination therapies and biomarker approaches.
-Our Long COVID, ME/CFS, Lyme and CRISPR Remission Libraries are also in depth resources.
+Our Long COVID Library, ME/CFS Library, Lyme Library, Autoimmune Library and CRISPR Remission Library are also in depth resources.

 Author’s Note: